logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 <!-- info-box-start:info -->
-**The Data Parsing public API is available as follows:** <br> <br>
+**Logz.io Data Parsing is available as follows:** <br> <br>
-Pro and Enterprise accounts -  The Data Parsing API is available for Pro and Enterprise accounts. <br>
-Trial accounts - Contact Support to enable the public API for your account. <br>
+Trial accounts - To use Logz.io Data Parsing, contact Support to enable the Logz.io public API for your account. <br>
-Free accounts - The Data Parsing API is not available for free (Community) accounts.<br>
+Community accounts - These accounts do not have access to Logz.io Data Parsing because the Logz.io public API is not available for Community (free) accounts.<br>
 {:.info-box.note}
 <!-- info-box-end -->